Chocomunk/grand-theft-avery-2022/averyos/README.md

     - Also consider keeping track of whether all of a node's connections are visited (both child+parent? or separately?)
 - GUI
+  - [ ] Make everything fullscreen
   - [ ] Add pre-defined window layouts for programs to use
     - Programs can access the surfaces of a specific layout
+    - [ ] Window "views" that programs can assign
   - [ ] Terminal GUI
+    - [ ] Print different log types in different colors
+      - Color for prompt?
     - [ ] Allow scrolling over lines
+      - Stop doing line moving in a sussy way
     - [ ] Allow up/down arrows to get last/next in command history.
   - [ ] Configure gui/__init__.py
+  - [ ] `ls` GUI
+    - Call `ls` to toggle a "Directory" pane on the LHS
+    - Cannot be shown with `map`
+  - [ ] `map` GUI
+    - Call `map` to toggle either a "Map" view or pane.
+    - Cannot be shown with `ls`
+  - [ ] `view` GUI
+    - Opens a window to either read text or view an image
 - Shell
-  - [x] Add `cdid` command to force move to any node by its id
-  - [x] Support cd-ing backwards along the node history
-  - [x] Refactor Logging to make clear what it does
   - [ ] Prettify command outputs
-    - [x] List node contents
-    - [x] Node history
     - [ ] Log printout
-  - [x] Make unlock take input
-  - [x] Implement cat
-    - Maybe allow users to add files to the path
-  - [x] chdir multiple directories at once
+  - [ ] chdir multiple directories at once
+    - [x] Implement multidir
+    - [ ] Check locks for entire path
   - [ ] Add input pre-processing callbacks
 - Programs
   - [x] Define an abstract program
     - [ ] Let sub-programs override the GUI
       - Alternatively, add a pane to side (side-by-side view could be cool)
-  - [x] Add programs to the FS
-  - [x] Catch program exceptions
+    - [ ] Passphrase unlock for node
   - [ ] Puzzle state editor
-  - [ ] Passphrase unlock for node
-    - [x] CLI command version of this program

 - Misc Ideas:
   - Visibility (similar to locks, but for whether nodes can be seen and navigated)